helagro/Applied-IoT/README.md

 ### Transmitting the data / connectivity

-How is the data transmitted to the internet or local server?
-Describe the package format.
 All the different steps that are needed in getting the data to your end-point.
 Explain both the code and choice of wireless protocols.

 **Wireless protocols and traffic:**